On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-The reduction from $\numBipHomsTo{H}[p]$ has the downside that the machinery developed over the course of multiple papers on $\numHomsTo{H}[p]$ is not stated for the subgroup of homomorphisms counted by $\numBipHomsTo{H}[p]$.
+The reduction from $\probNumBipHom{H}[p]$ in~Theorem~\ref{thm:bipartization} has the downside that the machinery developed over the course of multiple papers on $\probNumHom{H}[p]$ is not stated for the subclass of homomorphisms counted by $\probNumBipHom{H}[p]$.
 We remedy this.
-First, by the strong adaptability of Corollary~\ref{cor:hom_matrix_nonsingular_mod_p} and the subsequent reduction algorithm we obtain pinning for the problem $\numBipHomsTo{H}[p]$.
-Second, using automorphisms of order $p$ that preserve the order of the bipartitioning we reduce the bipartite graph $H$ to a \emph{partition-wise order~$p$ reduced} bipartite graph $\reduced{H}$.
-We deduce that the goal towards a dichotomy for $\numHomsTo{H}$ is captured by Theorem~\ref{thm:bipartization}.
-The chain of reductions is displayed below.
+First, by the strong adaptability of Corollary~\ref{cor:hom_matrix_nonsingular_mod_p} and the subsequent reduction algorithm we obtain pinning for the problem $\probNumBipHom{H}[p]$.
+Second, analogue to the order~$p$ reduced form $\normreduced{H}$, a bip-graph $H$ is \emph{order~$p$ bip-reduced} if it does not admit a bip-automorphisms of order $p$.
+We reduce the bip-graph $H$ to its \emph{order~$p$ bip-reduced form} $\bipreduced{H}$.
+The goal toward a dichotomy for $\probNumHom{H}$ is captured in the following corollary; the applied chain of reductions is displayed in Figure~\ref{fig:reduction_chain_BIP}.

+\begin{corollary} Let $p$ be a prime.
+If, for every order~$p$ bip-reduced bip-graph $H'$ that is not a collection of complete bipartite graphs, $\probNumBipHom{H'}[p]$ is $\classNumP[p]$-hard, then, for every order~$p$ reduced graph $H$ that is not a collection of reflexive complete and complete bipartite graphs, $\probNumHom{H}[p]$ is $\classNumP[p]$-hard. \end{corollary}

-We employ a gadgetry that establishes a reduction to $\numBipHomsTo{H}[p]$ from a variant of $\ProbNumBIS$ with weights on both types of vertices.
-Such a gadgetry yielding hardness is called a \emph{$p$-hardness gadget}.
-By an adaptation of the dichotomy for $\ProbNumBIS$ with weights on the vertices \textit{in} the independent set given in~\cite{Goebel:18:HomsMod_p_Trees} this reduction establishes hardness when counting in $\Z_p$ if and only if none of the weights is equivalent to $0$ in $\Z_p$.
-The problem of $\ProbNumBIS$ with weights on the vertices in the independent set is established as terminal problem yielding hardness in the study of $\numHomsTo{H}[p]$~\cite{Goebel:18:HomsMod_p_Trees, Bulatov:19:CountHomsSquareFreeModPrime} as the bigger modulus implies a richer structure compared to the study of $\numHomsTo{H}[2]$ that traditionally focusses on counting the number of independent sets.
+We employ a gadget that establishes a reduction to $\probNumBipHom{H}[p]$ from a variant of $\probNumBIS$ with weights on both types of vertices.
+We call such a gadget yielding hardness a \emph{$p$-hardness gadget}.
+By an adaptation of the dichotomy for $\probNumBIS$ with weights on the vertices \textit{in} the independent set given in~\cite{Goebel:21:Counting_Homomorphisms_Trees} this reduction establishes hardness when counting in $\Z_p$ if and only if none of the weights is congruent modulo $p$ to $0$.
+The problem of $\probNumBIS$ with weights on the vertices in the independent set is established as the terminal problem yielding hardness in the study of $\probNumHom{H}[p]$~\cite{Goebel:21:Counting_Homomorphisms_Trees, Kazeminia:19:Count_Homs_Square_Free_Mod_Prime} as the bigger modulus implies a richer structure compared to the study of $\probNumHom{H}[2]$ that traditionally focusses on counting the number of independent sets.

-\subsubsection{Hardness in Bipartite \Graphclass Graphs}
+\subsubsection{Hardness in Bipartite \Graphclass{} Graphs}